 SPLITTING: Early varieties may split or burst at maturity or from rapid new growth if rain or heavy irrigation follows a dry spell.
 Splitting may be partially avoided by slowing a plant's growth.
 To accomplish this, cultivate close to plants to sever some of the root system, or by slightly twisting the plant.

-DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-cruciferous crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
+DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-brassica crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
 Johnny's Selected Seeds only sells seed lots of cabbage that have tested negative for black rot (Xanthomonas campestris pv. campestris) and black leg (Phoma lingam).

 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
 Treat flea beetles with insecticides such as pyrethrin or azadirachtin if heavy pressure is observed.
 For cabbage worms and loopers, use Bacillus thuringiensis (Bt).
 Cutworm prevention: cultivate soil 2-4 weeks before planting to work in cover crops and destroy weeds.